pslucas0212/Part-1-Satellite-612-Installation/README.md

 # hammer proxy list
 ```

 See which services are configured on your Satellite server.
-We want to verify that the DNS and DHCP services are enabled.
 ```
 # hammer proxy info --name sat01.example.com
 ```